 Speakers and Presentations:

-- Boris Murmann, Stanford Univ. – “Prospects of Analog In-Memory Computing – An Overview” (30 min)
+- Boris Murmann, Stanford University – “Prospects of Analog In-Memory Computing – An Overview” (30 min)

-- Robert L. Bruce, IBM Research, US – “Designing Material Systems and Algorithms for Analog Computing” (30 min)
+- Robert L. Bruce, IBM Research – “Designing Material Systems and Algorithms for Analog Computing” (30 min)

-- Jae-sun Seo, Arizona State Univ. – “Monolithically Integrated RRAM-based Analog/ Mixed-Signal In-Memory Computing for Energy-Efficient Deep Learning” (30 min)
+- Jae-sun Seo, Arizona State University – “Monolithically Integrated RRAM-based Analog/ Mixed-Signal In-Memory Computing for Energy-Efficient Deep Learning” (30 min)

-- Jaydeep Kulkarni, Univ. of Texas at Austin – “Compute-in-Memory Circuit and Device Technologies: Trends and Prospects” (30 min)
+- Jaydeep Kulkarni, University of Texas at Austin – “Compute-in-Memory Circuit and Device Technologies: Trends and Prospects” (30 min)